 Born in Beeville, Texas and raised in Corpus Christi, Randal Endsley has a wide array of experience within the medical field beginning with his service in the US Air Force from 1989 until 1996.
 He obtained his EMT basic, firefighting experience, and became a Licensed Practical Nurse, followed by becoming a Registered Nurse in 1996.
 He attained a bachelor’s degree in Nursing in 2020.
 Randy’s background in nursing includes Level II trauma center Emergency Dept. and Neuro/Surgical Intensive Care Units from 1996-2012.

 Randy joined HALO-Flight in 1999 and was promoted to Chief Medical Officer and Chief Flight Nurse in 2002.
 He currently manages a staff of 20 Registered Nurses and Paramedics and 4 helicopters responding to emergencies via helicopter in a 16-county region.
 He continues to fly in a clinical position as well.
 He holds additional national certifications as a Certified Emergency Nurse, Certified Flight Nurse, Licensed Paramedic, and Certified Medical Transport Executive.

-Chief Officer Christopher Way, Kootenai County EMS, Idaho
+Fire Chief Christopher Way, Kootenai County Fire & Rescue

 Chief Stephen J. Rahm, NRP is an educator, author, and lecturer with more than 35 years of experience in EMS.
 He currently serves as Chief, Office of Clinical Direction and Co-Chair, Centre for Emergency Health Sciences, Healthcare Innovation and Sciences Centre, and manages all clinical efforts within Bulverde Spring Branch Emergency Services.